JackMead/AgentDiscoveries-CIA/CREATING_A_NEW_PROJECT.md

 something sensible yourself.
 For example, the project which is builds the original source code is called "skeleton".

+Note: You may want to consider creating separate projects ones for test and live, where only the test one is triggered automatically.

 ### Create a New KeyPair
 When AWS creates a new EC2 instance, it allows a user with a specific key pair to SSH into it.
 So first you must create this.
 Visit https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#KeyPairs